InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-18-about-the-author.md

 There, I was mentored by an incarnate Class S, Seventh Level Initiate.

 I am a veteran of mortal combat and an ex-POW.
-I was attacked at gunpoint while sleeping in my bed and subsequently captured by a militarized terrorist faction and held prisoner for three days, until my family paid the ransom.
+I was attacked at gunpoint while sleeping on my cot and subsequently captured by a militarized terrorist faction and held prisoner for three days, until my family paid the ransom.